Cerebro: Use and function

-History of the device
+History

 Originally, Cerebro was a device similar to a computer that was built into a desk in Xavier's office.
-This early version of Cerebro operated on punched cards, and did not require a user (telepathic or otherwise) to interface with it.
-A prototype version of Cerebro named Cyberno was used by Xavier to track down Cyclops in the "Origins of the X-Men" back-up story in X-Men #40.
-In the first published appearance of Cerebro, X-Men #7, Professor X left the X-Men on a secret mission (to find Lucifer) and left Cerebro to the new team leader, Cyclops, who used it to keep track of known evil mutants and to find new evil mutants.
-The device also warned the X-Men of the impending threat posed by the non-mutant Juggernaut prior to that character's first appearance.
+This early version of Cerebro operated on punched cards and did not require a user to interface with it.
 Later, the device was upgraded to the larger and more familiar telepathy-based technology with its interface helmet.

-When Bastion stole Cerebro from the X-Mansion, Cerebro was hybridized with Bastion's programming via nanotechnology.
-The resulting entity, a self-aware form of Cerebro, created two minions, Cerebrites Alpha and Beta, through which it would act without exposing itself.
-It also used its Danger Room-derived records of the powers of the X-Men and the Brotherhood of Evil Mutants to create its own team of imposter X-Men whose members possessed the combined powers of specific members of each of the two teams.
-Cerebro's goal was to put human beings in stasis so that mutants could inherit the Earth, and to this end it hunted down a group of synthetic children called the Mannites who possessed vast psychic powers.
-It was destroyed by the X-Men, with the help of Professor X and the Mannite named Nina.
+When Bastion steals Cerebro from the X-Mansion, Cerebro is hybridized with Bastion's programming via nanotechnology.
+The resulting entity, a self-aware form of Cerebro, creates two minions, Cerebrites Alpha and Beta, through which it can act without exposing itself.
+It also uses records of the powers of the X-Men and the Brotherhood of Mutants to create its own team of imposter X-Men, whose members possess the combined powers of specific members of each of the two teams.
+Cerebro intends to put human beings in stasis so that mutants can inherit Earth; to this end, it hunts down a group of synthetic children called the Mannites who possess vast psychic powers.
+Cerebro is destroyed by the X-Men with the help of Professor X and the Mannite named Nina.